chrisATYF/Arkansas-Coding-Academy-Course-Material/01 - Hello World/readme.md

 Personal bio pages with and without Bootstrap.

 ### What I Learned
-HTML structure with CSS selectors and declarations.
+We learned the basics of how to make a HTML page work and how CSS selectors could be used.